oddbird/oddsite/content/2018/01/03/introducing-herman.rst

 .. _begin documenting itself: /herman/docs/

-The project is not complete,
-and never will be,
-but that's the point.
+The project is not complete -- and never will be -- but that's the point.
 As time goes on,
 we'll keep adding features